 We currently lease approximately 91,600 square feet of office, laboratory, and manufacturing space at our headquarters in Billerica, Massachusetts.
-The premises covered by this lease serves as our principal office and laboratory space effective the second quarter of 2019.
-The initial term of the lease is 11 years and five months beginning on April 1, 2019, and we have the option to extend the lease for two additional five-year periods.
+In addition, in the first quarter of 2022, we executed a lease for 85,800 square feet of office and laboratory space in Bedford, Massachusetts.
+The premises covered by these leases serves as our principal office and laboratory space effective the second quarter of 2019.
+The initial term of the Billerica lease is eleven years and five months beginning on April 1, 2019, and we have the option to extend the lease for two additional five-year periods.
+The initial term of the Bedford lease is eight years and nine months beginning on the earlier of our occupancy, or May 1, 2022.